 There has been a great deal of publicity in the media about the measures which need to be taken in cases where one parent prevents another parent from having a relationship with their children.

-Much has been made of the possibility that a child may be removed from the parent with care in such cases.
 The Court already has the power to do this and has had for some time but the current provisions of the Children Act are underused by many practitioners.

 The law is very clear: